Celebrating in 2025: Fun Never Gets Old!

 We will provide a neoprene wetsuit, a pair of neoprene boots, and a lifejacket.
 If the weather calls for it, we may also provide splash jackets, neoprene jackets, fleeces, toques (aka beanies or warm hats), or gloves.

 Yes.
 We take photos on all of our rafting trips, some right before getting on the water, and some going through some white water rapids.
-These photos are available for purchase after the trip on a USB stick for $40CAD.
-They may also be purchased at our office, or in our off-season you can contact us.
-The USB stick will contain all of the trip’s photos, and there will be a slideshow during the bus ride back to down so that you can take a look at the photos first.
+These photos are available for purchase after the trip for $40CAD and you will be emailed a download link for the album.
+Here is a link to our online store for the pictures.

 How many people are in a raft?